dusenberrymw/deep-histopath/README.md

 limitations under the License.
 {% endcomment %}
 -->

-# Predicting Breast Cancer Proliferation Scores with TensorFlow, Keras, and Apache Spark
+# Deep Learning for Breast Cancer Mitosis Detection and Tumor Proliferation Score Prediction

-Note: This project is still a **work in progress**.
-There is also an [experimental branch](https://github.com/dusenberrymw/systemml/tree/breast_cancer_experimental2/projects/breast_cancer) with additional files and experiments.

 ## Overview
 The [Tumor Proliferation Assessment Challenge 2016 (TUPAC16)](http://tupac.tue-image.nl/) is a "Grand Challenge" that was created for the [2016 Medical Image Computing and Computer Assisted Intervention (MICCAI 2016)](http://miccai2016.org/en/) conference.
 In this challenge, the goal is to develop state-of-the-art algorithms for automatic prediction of tumor proliferation scores from whole-slide histopathology images of breast tumors.